bitcoinNottingham/Bitcoin-Meetup-Template/readme.md

 ## Photo Opportunity

 Official Meetup Proof of Work photograph at block height/number nnn,nnn

 - Can you include an analogue of the current block number(and date) in the photographs to create unbreakable event records?
 - Use the satoshi masks or other face coverings for guests that might not want their faces in the images

-## Bitcoin Price!
+**Bitcoin Price!**

 Suggest leaving the bitcoin price discussions until the end as its a potentially infinite length conversation!

 - Current, high and low prices for last 24 hours/week/month/year/all time https://www.binance.com/en/trade/BTC_USDT?
 - Bitcoin CME Futures Gaps! https://finance.yahoo.com/quote/BTC-USD/history/
 - Predictions seen in the wild recently?

-# In Closing
+**Continuing the Discussions**

+You can join the Bitcoin Nottingham Meetup Group public Telegram channel at https://t.me/bitcoin_nottingham it is also linked from the website https://www.bitcoinnottingham.org or by scanning the QR codes you should all have been given when you arrive.
+Please also follow me on Twitter at twitter.com/BTCNottingham

+**Next Meetup**

+Date, time and venue plus any special features

+**In Closing**

 If you want further information on any topics discussed this evening or have other bitcoin questions then please be sure to complete a feedback form so that we can follow up with you and share additional resources.

-# Next Meetup
-Date, time and venue plus any special features

-# Continuing the Discussions
-Stay connected and join the Bitcoin [REGION-NAME] Meetup Telegram Group by scanning the QR code on the printouts or find the link to our Telegram channel https://t.me/bitcoin_nottingham on the website https://www.bitcoinnottingham.org
+-ENDS-